mvilain/dotfiles/README.md

 [https://linuxconfig.org/how-to-install-vmware-tools-on-rhel-8-centos-8]

 In CentOS 7.x and 8.2's minimal install, open-vm-tools is already installed and just needs to be started.
+This also works for Fedora 33.

     mkdir /mnt/hgfs
     systemctl restart vmtoolsd